Lil Wayne

 Carter's seventh studio album, Rebirth (2010), experimented with rap rock and was released to generally negative critical reception.
 A month after its release, he began serving an 8-month jail sentence for criminal possession of a weapon stemming from an incident in 2007.
 His eighth album, I Am Not a Human Being (2010), was released during his incarceration, while his ninth album, Tha Carter IV (2011), followed months after his release from prison.
-Despite mixed reviews, Tha Carter IV sold 964,000 units in its first-week in the U.S. His twelfth studio album, Tha Carter V (2018)—preceded by I Am Not a Human Being II (2013) and Free Weezy Album (2015)—was released following long-term delays and label disputes, and was met with 480,000 in first-week sales.
-His thirteenth album, Funeral (2020), became his fifth non-consecutive number one album.
-He released his fourteenth album, Tha Carter VI, in June 2025.
+Despite mixed reviews, Tha Carter IV sold 964,000 units in its first-week in the U.S. His twelfth studio album, Tha Carter V (2018)—preceded by I Am Not a Human Being II (2013) and Free Weezy Album (2015)—was released following long-term delays and label disputes, and sold 480,000 units in its first-week.
+His thirteenth album, Funeral (2020), became his fifth non-consecutive number one album, followed by his fourteenth album, Tha Carter VI (2025).

 Carter has sold over 120 million records worldwide, including over 25 million albums and 95 million digital tracks in the U.S, making him one of the world's best-selling music artists.
 He has won five Grammy Awards, eleven BET Awards, four Billboard Music Awards, two MTV Video Music Awards and eight NAACP Image Awards.
 On September 27, 2012, he became the first male artist to surpass Elvis Presley with the most entries on the Billboard Hot 100, with 109 songs.
 Carter founded the record label Young Money Entertainment in 2005, which has signed artists including Drake, Tyga and Nicki Minaj.